CenturyLinkCloud/APIDocs/Servers/create-server.md

       <td>networkId</td>
       <td>string</td>
       <td>ID of the network to which to deploy the server.
 If not provided, a network will be chosen automatically.
 If your account has not yet been assigned a network, leave this blank and one will be assigned automatically.
 The list of available
-        networks for a given account in a data center can be retrieved from the <a href="/api-docs/v2#data-centers-get-data-center-deployment-capabilities">Get Data Center Deployment Capabilities</a> API operation. </td>
+        networks for a given account in a data center can be retrieved from the [Get Data Center Deployment Capabilities](../Data Centers/get-data-center-deployment-capabilities.md) API operation. </td>
       <td>No</td>
     </tr>
     <tr>